General

 Key Takeaways

-- Real-time supply chain analytics shifts operations from reactive reporting to instant, data-driven decision-making.
+- From reactive to real-time: Real-time supply chain analytics shifts operations from batch-based reporting to instant, data-driven decision-making—critical for fleet managers and logistics directors handling high-volume operations.

-- End-to-end real-time visibility is the foundation for improving agility, performance, and customer experience.
+- End-to-end visibility is foundational: True visibility across warehouses, transportation, and last-mile operations is the prerequisite for improving agility, performance, and customer experience.

 Why Real-Time Supply Chain Analytics Is Critical Today